Maciej-Kowalski/Ratatouille/README.md

+IMPORTANT NOTICE
+At this point poetry is giving a lot of trouble and we'll deal with it after Wednesday.
+For now place all files under TEMP for easy importing.
+Only use poetry for virtual environments and dependencies if it works for you, otherwise manage it manually.
+Ignore the rest of the readme
+IMPORTANT NOTICE END

 Project structure:
 - legacy firmware - any arduino or stm32 code you used to test your bits without the whole Maciej's data pipeline that you want in the cloud
 - legacy - your current code that is not integrated into Maciej's pipeline